A short proof of an upper bound on the growth constant of polyiamonds: Introduction

-It is actually \emph{nearly identical}\footnote{It is merely conincidence as the two approaches are not related.
-Our bound is actually closer to $3.6107$ than $3.6108$.} to $3.6108$.
-By no mean we intend to improve the bound but rather provide a very simple recurrence to prove the bound, which is elementary, short, and can be easily checked by hand, as in Section~\ref{sec:proof}.
+The latter (strict) inequality is actually almost an equality.
+Although our bound is closer to $3.6107$ than $3.6108$, it would not be quite fair to say that we have improved the bound, since the work \cite{barequet2019improved} could already round the result up.
+Instead, the main merit of this article is a very simple recurrence to prove the bound, which is elementary, short, and can be easily checked by hand, as in Section~\ref{sec:proof}.

-For simplicty, we use the dual representation of polyiamonds, as a set of vertices connected by edges on the hexagonal lattice, see Fig.~\ref{fig:hexlat}.
+For simplicity, we use the dual representation of polyiamonds, as a set of vertices connected by edges on the hexagonal lattice, see Fig.~\ref{fig:hexlat}.
 For example, one can see that $T(3)$ is $6$, because there are $6$ ways of connecting $3$ vertices using $2$ edges, nicely corresponding to $6$ angles of a hexagon.
 One can also check out the $6$ polyiamonds in the triangular lattice in Fig.~\ref{fig:intro}.
 Note that $T(n)$ are the same in both representations, except for $T(1)=2$ in the triangular lattice and $T(1)=1$ in the hexagonal lattice.
 (We cannot distinguish the left and right triangles using only $1$ vertex.)
 However, it has no effect on the asymptotic behavior.
 The dual representations have already been discussed at the end of~\cite{bui2023number}.